upstarter/acts_as_reviewable/README.md

 ## *Reviewable*

-_TODO: Documentation on named scopes for Reviewable._
+_TODO: Documentation on scopes for Reviewable._

 ## *Reviewer*

-_TODO: Documentation on named scopes for Reviewer._
+_TODO: Documentation on scopes for Reviewer._

 ## Examples using finders: